gillianbc/in28mins-spring/mvc/README.md

 # To run from Eclipse
-Right-click, Run as, Maven .. ==> enter `tomcat7:run`  in Goals field of the launch configuration
+Right-click, Run as, Maven .. ==> enter `tomcat7:run`  in Goals field of the launch configuration Access the app on http://localhost:8080 - or http://localhost:8080/login.do Later we add request params e.g. http://localhost:8080?name=something

 # Issues
 bind exception - address already in use.
 You've probably run it before and it's not been terminated on 8080.
 Click the xx double-cross in the Console tab - remove all terminated launches